20 foton på gult kök

 Bild på ett funkis kök, med en undermonterad diskho, släta luckor, gröna skåp, rostfria vitvaror, mellanmörkt trägolv och en köksö

-Fein Construction LLC
+Fein Construction LLCFein Construction LLC

 A dark color was used on the countertops and sink to create a striking contrast with the vibrant yellow cabinetry.